chrisosaurus/icarus/README.md

     make

-You can run your first icarus program through the interpreter `pancake` like so:
+You can run your first icarus program through the interpreter `pancake`:

     ./icarus example/fizzer.ic

-You can run your first icarus program through the 2c compiler like so:
+You can run your first icarus program through the 2c compiler, compile the c, and then execute the output:

     ./icarus 2c example/fizzer.ic -o fizzer.c
     gcc fizzer.c -o fizzer
     ./fizzer

-Icarus has both a help option and a man page, you can invoke them like so:
+Icarus has both a help option and a man page, you can view them like so:

     # view icarus builtin help
     ./icarus --help